 Web Scraping for Journalists

-This two-day workshop in scraping is designed for reporters with no knowledge of scraping or programming and provides essential skills for getting original stories by compiling data across a range of online sources.
-By the end of the workshop, you will be able to use specialist scraping tools (without programming) and begin to write your own, more advanced, scrapers.
+This three-part workshop in web scraping is designed for reporters with no knowledge of scraping or programming and provides foundational skills for getting original stories by compiling data across a range of online sources.
+By the end of the workshop, you will be able to begin to write your own basic scrapers and identify potential targets for scraping.
 You will also be able to communicate with programmers on relevant projects.
-(See below for more information and technical requirements – you must bring your own laptop).

 Scraping is the process of automatically collating information from the web.
 It might be grabbing entries across hundreds of webpages, fetching and combining dozens of spreadsheets, or thousands of PDFs.